 A Family of Food Fans

 My maternal great-grandma, Grace Cummings, opened her first café in Wilmore, Kansas, in 1923.
 Grace moved her business to Coldwater, Kansas, in 1929.
 She stayed in business for over fifty years.
 My mom used to say that if she made a pie that didn’t turn out right, she’d throw the whole thing out.

 Grace (known to everyone as “Ma”) ran Cummings Café, woke up at the crack of dawn to make the pies, and to pack the cowboys’ lunches.

 When the sheriff needed to round up a posse, he’d stop there first.

 On the Swedish side of things, my grandmother, Magel, made brownies so hard that my dad often joked about using them to pave the driveway.
 While brownies may not have been her masterpiece, she knew her way around the kitchen.
 When my grandpa’s health failed, she started going through paper things on the nights I stayed over.

 I have many of her handwritten recipes, including a few she must have jotted down while watching, “The French Chef,” otherwise known as Julia Child, because they look hurried and aren’t as detailed, as it happens when you are writing while watching something.

-Grandma’s Swedish pancakes, what she termed “French” coffee (just coffee with a hefty dose of milk in it), and “Jessica’s Salad,” a pasta salad so named because I ate a ton of it as a kid, were my favorites.
+Grandma’s Swedish pancakes, what she termed “French” coffee (just coffee with a hefty dose of milk in it), and “Jessica’s Salad,” a pasta salad (the one with spaghetti noodles, veggies, and Italian dressing) so nicknamed because I ate a ton of it as a kid, were my favorites.

 My cousin and I used to raid her cookie tin of Imperial Cookies at Christmas, those melt-in-your-mouth, red or green sprinkle-covered handfuls of happiness.
 Okay, I don’t remember if my cousin grabbed Imperial Cookies, but I know I was single-minded in my cookie-stealing efforts.
 I loved those things.